vEnhance/web.evanchen.cc/input/contact.md

 As mentioned above, you will get more answers from asking in my [personal Discord server](discord.html) than from emailing me directly.

+If you ignore this request and send a bland "how to get good" question, your may get a curt reply with a link to the [beginner's page](wherestart.html), the [FAQ](faq-contest.html), and this page.
+If that happens, it's not because I didn't read your question, but because I have nothing to say beyond what is already written here.

 ## {{ hl("tech", "Tech help") }}

 First, at the risk of stating the obvious, try search engines.